 In the modern sales game, a vendor must nail two things: 1) Timing (knowing when to reach out, and 2) Expertise (demonstrating their expert status on a prospect’s current environment, pain points, and initiatives).
 Going into a call without these two key components is a waste of time for both the prospect and the seller.

-DiscoverOrg uncovers thousands of these triggers each week, however, here are some of the biggest selling opportunities that our research team reported first last week:
+DiscoverOrg uncovers thousands of these scoops each week, however, here are some of the biggest selling opportunities that our research team reported first last week:

 THESE COMPANIES ALL HAD HUGE LEADERSHIP CHANGES: